Local OS X Environment

 Install additional bioinformatics and imaging software:

-~/.bash_profilewith the lab
+Add contents of the lab

-.bash_profile(direct link: .bash_profile).
+~/.bash_profile(direct link: .bash_profile).

 Create your R environment: